Communicating in Saudi

 Valid for a year

-Stay up to 90 days each visit
+Stay up to 90 days total during the year

 Cost includes full medical insurance with COVID-19 coverage

 Apply for your eVisa at the VisitSaudi website.

 When to Visit Saudi